hankster/Neckerworld/README.md

 # This will enable the server's basic strategy (control of predators and resources).
 S
 # In a separate window start the player program
-# Make sure port 2020 is open and not firewalled
+# Make sure port 2020 is open and not fire-walled
 cd ~/Neckerworld/client
 ./nwplay.py